 Metrics reveal needs

 A core requirement for accurately estimating bandwidth needs is establishing a system for monitoring and tracking network metrics.
-"It's from this baseline data that all of the opportunities and benefits can be realized," said Chris Haun, lead network architect at ServerCentral Turing Group, a managed IT infrastructure service provider.
+"It's from this baseline data that all of the opportunities and benefits can be realized," said Chris Haun, lead network engineer at ServerCentral Turing Group, a managed IT infrastructure service provider.
 "Don’t overthink this; just get the baseline data and then start building from there."

 Managers who fail to monitor network metrics risk losing both money and network reliability.
 "We often see people not running even basic bandwidth monitoring, which should never happen," Haun observed.
 He added that there are free and reliable open-source tools, such as MRTG and Cacti, that are easy to set up and provide valuable insights into bandwidth utilization.
 "We typically recommend moving up to the next size circuit once you’re hitting 50% of your capacity on a regular basis," he advised.